Pantheon

 Where the Gods of Rome Faded, and the Light of Christ Endures

-Mass | Hours | Tickets | Dress Code
+Mass | Tickets | Listen to Audio

-The Pantheon, originally a pagan temple dedicated to all the Olympian gods, stands as one of the best-preserved monuments of ancient Rome.
-Commissioned by Emperor Hadrian in the 2nd century AD, its magnificent dome with the central oculus remains an architectural wonder, allowing natural light to flood the vast interior.
-Some traditions suggest that Hadrian himself played a role in its design, ensuring its enduring legacy.
+The Pantheon, originally a pagan temple dedicated to all the Olympian gods, stands as one of the best-preserved monuments from ancient Rome.
+Commissioned by Emperor Hadrian in the 2nd century AD, it was originally dedicated to "all the gods", giving the "Pantheon" its name.
+Its magnificent dome with the central oculus is a timeless architectural wonder, allowing natural light to flood the vast interior.
+Lighter materials were used near the occulus and weight was distributed outwards providing the dome with stability.

 One of the most striking traditions takes place on the Feast of Pentecost, when firefighters ascend to the top of the dome and release rose petals through the oculus, symbolizing the descent of the Holy Spirit upon the apostles.